v8/v8.dev/src/features/weak-references.md

 }
 ```

 The downside to this approach is that it is manual memory management. `MovingAvgComponent`, and all other users of the `MovingAvg` class, must remember to call `dispose` or suffer memory leaks.
+What's worse, manual memory management is cascading: users of `MovingAvgComponent` must remember to call `stop` or suffer memory leaks, so on and so forth.
 The application behavior doesn't depend on the event listener of this diagnostic class, and the listener is expensive in terms of memory use but not in computation.
 What we really want is for the listener's lifetime to be logically tied to the `MovingAvg` instance, so that `MovingAvg` could be used like any other JavaScript object whose memory is automatically reclaimed by the garbage collector.

 `WeakRef`s make it possible to solve the dilemma by creating a _weak reference_ to the actual event listener, and then wrapping that `WeakRef` in an outer event listener.
 This way, the garbage collector can clean up the actual event listener and the memory that it holds alive, like the `MovingAvg` instance and its `events` array.